ErickEspinozaT/ErickEspinozaT/README.md

 <h1 align='center'> Hi! :wave:</h1>

 My name is Erick Espinoza and I'm a software engineer.
-I'm from Ecuador, living in Quito and currently working at microservices, typescript and making my way towards a devops carrer.
+I'm from Ecuador, living in Quito and currently working in microservices, typescript and making my way towards a devops carrer.
 You can find me on <a href="https://www.linkedin.com/in/erickespinozat/">

 <img align="center" alt="Abhishek's LinkedIN"  width="40" height="40" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>.